-3. Does your medical school curriculum address the impacts of extreme weather events on individual health and/or on healthcare systems?
-3 This topic was explored in depth by the core curriculum.
-2 This topic was briefly covered in the core curriculum.
-1 This topic was covered in elective coursework.
-0 This topic was not covered.
+3. Does your medical school curriculum address the impacts of extreme weather events s on individual health and/or on healthcare systems?

+- This topic was explored in depth by the core curriculum.

+This topic was briefly covered in the core curriculum.

+This topic was covered in elective coursework. - 0 This topic was not covered.

-Score explanation: The M1 course Fundamentals of Health and Disease includes an "Environmental Injury" lecture and small group, which examine the effects of extreme weather events on individual health.
-The course director updated the curriculum in 2021 to explore this topic in more depth.
+Score explanation: IUSM's MS1 course Fundamentals of Health and Disease includes a lecture titled, "Environmental Injury", that examines the effects of extreme weather events on individual health.
+Students then participate in an in depth discussion on the subject in a small group setting.

 4. Does your medical school curriculum address the impact of climate change on the changing patterns of infectious diseases?

-3 This topic was explored in depth by the core curriculum.
-2 This topic was briefly covered in the core curriculum.
-1 This topic was covered in elective coursework.
-0 This topic was not covered.
+- This topic was explored in depth by the core curriculum. - 2 This topic was briefly covered in the core curriculum. - 1 This topic was covered in elective coursework. - 0 This topic was not covered.